 Closely related work in multi-agent systems includes the work of Moses and Tennenholtz [1992; 1995], Shoham and Tennenholtz [1992; 1995], Tennenholtz [1995], Fitoussi and Tennenholtz [2000], who focus on the specification of 'social laws' that govern the behaviour of the members of 'artificial social systems'.
 In brief, a social law is a set of prohibitions, that, if respected, enable agents to co-exist in a shared environment and pursue their goals.
-Minsky and Ungureanu [2000] propose a mechanism for coordination in open agent systems, called 'law-governed interaction', which is based on the following principles: (i) coordination policies need to be enforced, (ii) the enforcement needs to be decentralised (in order to avoid a single point of failure), (iii) coordination policies need to be explicitly formulated rather than being implicitly described in the agents' internals, and (iv) a policy should be deployed without exacting a cost from the agents not subject to it.
+Minsky and Ungureanu [2000] propose a mechanism for coordination in open agent systems based on long-standing work by Minsky on 'law-governed interaction' [Minsky 1991b; 1991a].
+The main elements are the following: (i) coordination policies need to be enforced, (ii) the enforcement needs to be decentralised (in order to avoid a single point of failure), (iii) coordination policies need to be explicitly formulated rather than being implicitly described in the agents' internals, and (iv) a policy should be deployed without exacting a cost from the agents not subject to it.
 Coordination policies specify, amongst other things, the 'enforced obligations' of the agents, that is, obligations that are either discharged by the agents or enforced by a dedicated regimentation device.